How Far Is The Great Barrier Reef From The Shore?

 How to explore Fitzroy Island and Green Island:

-There are so many incredible activities to do on and around Fitzroy and Green Island.
+There are so many incredible activities to do on and around Fitzroy Island and Green Island.
 Begin with the obvious, and explore the extravagant fringe reef surrounding the island for an incredible glimpse into the world below.
 You’re bound to spot green turtles, clown fish and maybe even whales between July and September!
-The coral surrounding the islands are also spectacular, boasting an abundance of colours and textures.
+The coral surrounding the islands is also spectacular, boasting an abundance of colours and textures.

-If you’re short on time, heading to Fitzroy or Green Island is one of the best ways to get an all-round incredible reef and island experience!
+If you’re short on time, heading to Fitzroy Island or Green Island is one of the best ways to get an all-round incredible reef and island experience!
 You can opt to swim, snorkel or dive around the island, but there’s also an abundance of other options to choose.
 Hire a kayak, jump on board a glass bottom boat or zoom around in your boat or yacht!